I don’t have to explain to you that eating healthier and more in line with your goals is a difficult thing to do.

 Increased food energy supply means, in short, that the food energy provided to us has increased.

 Why is that a bad thing?

 Well, our energy requirements haven’t increased to match this.
 In fact, it could be argued that we have become less active and reduced our energy requirements.

 Basically, our energy supply is surplus to our actual demands.
 We DON’T need the amount we eat but it’s still there, available to us at a second’s glance.

 Sometimes, there are things out of our control.
 Bigger aspects of our food environment must be considered.
 Highly palatable convenience food is EVERYWHERE and often times calls out to us.

 Consider your work environment for a moment.
 Maria from accounts always brings in cakes or donuts on a Friday for the whole team.
 Even those with the strongest will power may succumb to a donut every once in a while.

 What about the petrol station on the way home from work.
 You put some fuel in the tank and go to pay.
-What lies in wait is orderly line of treaty goodness as you approach the till?
+What lies in wait is an orderly line of treaty goodness as you approach the till.
 They are more than willing to sabotage your health efforts..

 The key to stimulus control appears to be a case of ‘out of sight, out of mind’.